Hlinka Gretzky Cup: Canada Shades Sweden in Semifinal Shootout

 In a battle between two of the top goaltending prospects for 2021, Lennox was up to the challenge against the more touted Wallstedt.

-The only player on Canada’s roster not eligible for 2020, Lennox was at his best in the second period after allowing Styf’s go-ahead goal at 4:09 — a slapshot from the point through a screen that eluded Lennox to the glove side for a 2-1 lead.
+The youngest player on Canada’s roster and only one not eligible for 2020, Lennox was at his best in the second period after allowing Styf’s go-ahead goal at 4:09 — a slapshot from the point through a screen that eluded Lennox to the glove side for a 2-1 lead.

 Lennox stood tall from there, with Sweden pushing the pace and Canada on their heels for the first time in the tournament.
 During that 10-minute stretch, Lennox stopped Oskar Olausson on the doorstep, then denied Eklund on a breakaway at the 12-minute mark by closing off the five-hole to foil his deke attempt.